INDIVIDUAL HERBS

 Bai Zhu

-Chronic diarrhea caused by Damp-Heat
+Chronic diarrhea caused by Damp-Heat.
+Bloody diarrhea.
+Descends Qi.

 2. The strength of its downward-draining action is greater than its astringing action.